swina/nuxpresso-docs/src/guide/configuration.md

 ## Strapi CMS

 In local development no special configuration is required.
 All configuration and settings are automatically created at installation time except for the GraphQL plugin.

-To add GraphQL support yuo need to create a
-./config/plugins.js as follows
+**To add GraphQL support you need to create a ./config/plugins.js as follows**

 **Path -** ./config/plugins.js